ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 Our emulators are written within the Plankton framework developed at ESS.
 The purpose of this page is not to replicate the full Plankton documentation, which can be found [here](https://github.com/DMSC-Instrument-Data/plankton/blob/master/README.md), but to give quick pointers to common actions and describe how it all fits within IBEX.

 Note: we initially wrote a few emulators using the basic framework introduced at CLF.
-Documentation for that framework can be found (here)[CLF-Emulators-Framework] until we decide to retire it.
+Documentation for that framework can be found [here](CLF-Emulators-Framework) until we decide to retire it.

 ## Get the framework